Year of Publication

 From the literature review, I build a model including several variables.
 The dependent variable in my model is organizational commitment.
 Independent variables in my model are organizational democracy, perceived personal competence, leader communication, role conflicts.
 I control for a series of variables related to personal characteristics.
 I classify, merge and put data into a linear regression model in order to examine the relationship between these variables.
 Outcomes of the model show six characteristics of organizational democracy that have statistically significant effects on organizational commitment.
 They are individual autonomy at work, a responsible system, the organization’s effort to give meaningful work to employees, respect and tolerance to minorities and differences within organization, encouragement of team work and the distance between management and employees.

 Chen, Boya, "An Exploration of Determinants of Organizational Commitment: Emphasis on the Relationship between Organizational Democracy and Commitment" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 35.